Last Updated on June 3, 2020

-In 2010, the world tourism organization reported that 940 million people set off on a trip that year.
+The world tourism organization reported that 940 million people set off on a trip in 2010.
 Of these, 51 percent traveled for pleasure, 15 percent for business.
 The remainder traveled for various reasons such as family get-togethers, medical treatment, and religious pilgrimages (among others).
 These visitors are coming equipped with a more refined palate and are seeking out restaurants that will cater to their epicurean preferences.

 What is an Epicure?